-Some exceptions to state, territory and federal anti-discrimination law apply, including exceptions for sporting activities, such as:
+Some exceptions to State, Territory and federal anti-discrimination law apply, including exceptions for sporting activities, such as:

-- holding a competitive sporting activity for a specific age or age group (e.g. only those who are under the age of 15 years); - excluding people on the basis of their sex and/or gender identity status from participation in a competitive sporting activity where the strength, stamina or physique of competitors is relevant to the specific activity (note that this does not apply to activity by children who are under the age of 12 years); and - not selecting a participant if the person's disability means he or she is not reasonably capable of performing the actions reasonably required for that particular sporting activity.
+- holding a competitive sporting activity for a specific age or age group (e.g. only those who are under the age of 15 years.) - excluding people on the basis of their sex and/or gender identity status from participation in a competitive sporting activity where the strength, stamina or physique of competitors is relevant to the specific activity (note this does not apply to activity by children who are under the age of 12 years.) - not selecting a participant if the person's disability means they are not reasonably capable of performing the actions reasonably required for that particular sporting activity.

 Harassment is any type of unwelcome behaviour which has the effect of offending, humiliating or intimidating the person harassed.
-Unlawful harassment can be based on any of the personal characteristics covered by anti-discrimination law, such as a person's race, sex, pregnancy, marital status or sexual orientation (see the list under "Discrimination").
+Unlawful harassment can be based on any of the personal characteristics covered by anti-discrimination law, such as a person's race, sex, pregnancy, marital status or sexual orientation (see the list under "Discrimination".)

 Public acts of racial hatred which are reasonably likely to offend, insult, humiliate or intimidate are also prohibited.
 This applies to spectators, participants or any other person who engages in such an act in public.
-Some states and territories also prohibit public acts that vilify people on other grounds such as homosexuality, gender identity, HIV/AIDS, religion and disability (see also "Vilification").
+Some States and Territories also prohibit public acts that vilify people on other grounds such as homosexuality, gender identity, HIV/AIDS, religion and disability (see also "Vilification".)

-Member means (i) those members specified in Clause 18 of the BQ Constitution and (ii) members of a club as specified in BQ Constitution Definitions.
+Member means (i) those members specified in Clause 18 of the BQ constitution and (ii) members of a club as specified in BQ constitution definitions.

-Procedural fairness requires that:
+Procedural fairness requires:

-- the respondent knows the full details of what is being said against him or her and they have the opportunity to respond; - no person may judge their own case; and - the decision-maker(s) must be unbiased, fair and just.
+- the respondent knows the full details of what is being said against them and they have the opportunity to respond. - no person may judge their own case. - the decision-maker(s) must be unbiased, fair and just.

-Police check means a national criminal history record check conducted as a preemployment, pre-engagement or current employment background check on a person.
+Police check means a national criminal history record check conducted as a pre-employment, preengagement or current employment background check on a person.